mihail911/mihail911.github.io/src/pages/articles/2019-5-09---Deep-Learning-Computer/index.md

 ## Software Installation 👩🏼‍💻

 I decided to install a Linux-based operating system on my machine because Linux has very good developer support and it is configurable to my needs.
-Since I plan to use this system primarily for fun projects, I don't need something with good consumer driver capabilities.
+Since I plan to use this machine primarily for fun projects, I don't need something with good consumer driver capabilities.
 Among the Linux distributions, I have the most experience with Ubuntu, having used it extensively before I got a Macbook.

-As of this writing, Ubuntu 18.04 (Bionic Beaver) is the one of the most recent stable releases, currently in the middle of its lifetime cycle.
+As of this writing, Ubuntu 18.04 (Bionic Beaver) is one of the most recent stable releases, currently in the middle of its lifetime cycle.
 The release is expected to be supported through April 2023, so that's the version I went with.
 I used Ubuntu Desktop rather than Ubuntu Server because it's nice to have the option of a graphical user interface, rather than always having to run in headdless mode.

 To install Ubuntu, you need a USB drive with preferably at least 4GB of capacity.
 You then need to get a relevant Ubuntu ISO file which you can find [here](https://ubuntu.com/download/desktop).